1.7.1 Module anvl_condition

 -spec format_condition(t()) -> iolist().

-Pretty-print the condition.
+Pretty-print a condition.

--spec percent_complete() -> number().
+-spec n_waiting() -> non_neg_integer().

 set_result(_Key, Value)